Flurrywinde/sxiv/README.md

 * Made the mouse act like it used to (mostly because I like right-click to go to the previous image again)
 * Make ctrl-m unmark_all again (because I want to use ctrl-u for something else)

+**Notes:**

+1. The key-handler is responsible for recognizing a symlink and calling realpath if necessary.

 Original Readme
 ---------------